-Examples of Outcomes at the Fundamental Level of Indigenous Studies
+Examples of Outcomes at the Fundamental Level of First Peoples Studies

-- 1. identify and articulate their cultural background and influences - 2. explore and express an appreciation for their personal history, qualities, abilities, beliefs, interests, dreams, skills, strengths, and values - 3. identify intrinsic and extrinsic educational barriers, develop coping strategies, and identify supports and support systems.
+- 1. Identify and articulate their cultural background and influences - 2.
+Explore and express an appreciation for their personal history, qualities, abilities, beliefs, interests, dreams, skills, strengths, and values - 3.
+Identify intrinsic and extrinsic educational barriers, develop coping strategies, and identify supports and support systems.

-Examples of Outcomes at the Provincial level of Indigenous Studies
+Examples of Outcomes at the Intermediate Level of First Peoples Studies

-- 1. Practice appropriate protocol(s) of distinct First Nations communities, such as recognizing the traditional territories of host First Nations. - 2.
-Analyze how First Nations peoples are classified, such as language families and cultural groups of Canada. - 3.
-Analyze the effects of contact and colonization on First Nations people, including the impact of certain policies such as the residential school system. - 4.
-Examine challenges faced by specific First Nations populations such as women, veterans, elders, and youth. - 5.
-Explain the significance of languages and oral traditions in First Nations cultures. - 6.
-Compare and contrast traditional and contemporary methods and systems of governance - 7.
+- 1. Practice appropriate protocol(s) of distinct First Peoples communities, such as recognizing the traditional territories. - 2.
+Analyze how First Peoples are classified, such as language families and cultural groups of Canada. - 3.
+Analyze the effects of contact and colonization on First Peoples, including the impact of certain policies such as the residential school system. - 4.
+Examine challenges faced by specific First Peoples populations such as women, veterans, elders, and youth. - 5.
+Explain the significance of languages and oral traditions in First Peoples cultures. - 6.
+Compare and contrast traditional and contemporary methods and systems of governance. - 7.
 Analyze key issues regarding Aboriginal rights and titles, such as the land question. - 8.
 Investigate the traditional technologies within an area of study, such as ethnobotany. - 9.
-Analyze the relationship of First Nations communities with the natural and spiritual world. - 10.
+Analyze the relationship of First Peoples communities with the natural and spiritual world. - 10.
 Evaluate the challenges of economic development, while recognizing traditional relationships with the land, plants and animals. - 11.
-Examine family structures and child rearing practices, including kinship roles and obligations within First Nations. - 12.
-Distinguish between gender roles in First Nations contemporary and traditional culture.
+Examine family structures and child rearing practices, including kinship roles and obligations within First Peoples communities. - 12.
+Distinguish between gender roles in First Peoples contemporary and traditional culture.

-Examples of Outcomes at the Advanced Level of Indigenous Studies
+Examples of Outcomes at the Advanced Level of First Peoples Studies

-- I. First Nations Diversity in B.C. - A. Demonstrate of an awareness of First Nations diversity within B.C. - B. Identify leaders and accomplishments of B.C.
-First Nations - C. Discuss various ways of identifying Indigenous peoples (Métis, First Nations, Aboriginal, Indigenous, Inuit, etc.) - D. Locate and name B.C.
-First Nations and language families - E. Identify B.C. tribal associations - II.
+- I. First Peoples Diversity - A. Demonstrate an awareness of First Peoples diversity within B.C. - B. Identify leaders and accomplishments of B.C.
+First Peoples - C. Discuss various ways of identifying First Peoples (Métis, First Nations, Aboriginal, Indigenous, Inuit, etc.) - D. Locate and name B.C.
+First Peoples and language families - E. Identify B.C. tribal associations - II.
 Values, Traditions, and Roles in Community & Family - A. Describe family and cultural background - B. Explore the clan system and other social structures - C. Read for meaning and clarify values regarding law and justice - D. Identify roles and responsibilities in community (chief, headman, healer, midwife, hunter, warrior, etc.) - E. Discuss roles and responsibilities in the family (parent, grandparent, aunt, uncle, etc.)

 - III.
-History of First Nations in B.C. - A. Discuss the pre- and post-contact history of Aboriginal people living in B.C. - B. Explain the impacts of European contact and settlement. - IV.
-Trade, Language, Culture, and Relationship with the Land - A. Identify the impact of fur trade, the gold rush, and resource extraction. - B. Locate inter-tribal trade routes in B.C. - C. Explain the importance and significance of social gatherings in First Nations communities. - D. Compare coastal and interior lifestyles (seasonal rounds, settlements, housing, transportation, etc.
+History of First Peoples in B.C. - A. Discuss the pre- and post-contact history of First Peoples living in B.C. - B. Explain the impacts of European contact and settlement. - IV.
+Trade, Language, Culture, and Relationship with the Land - A. Identify the impact of fur trade, the gold rush, and resource extraction. - B. Locate inter-tribal trade routes in B.C. - C. Explain the importance and significance of social gatherings in First Peoples communities. - D. Compare coastal and interior lifestyles (seasonal rounds, settlements, housing, transportation, etc.

-Examples of Outcomes at the Intermediate Level of Indigenous Studies
+Examples of Outcomes at the Provincial Level of First Peoples Studies